 1800 121212 0

 Everyday violence faced by almost all children in general and disadvantaged children in particular is an untraced global pandemic.
 Also, it is one of the root causes of violence that exists in today’s world.
 Even though legally banned in India, situation of Corporal Punishment in schools as well as homes is worrisome.
-We are pioneering the efforts of deeply understanding and eliminating corporal punishment in India in a systemic manner.
+We are pioneering the efforts of deeply understanding and eliminating corporal punishment in India in a systemic manner, anchored on child participation.
 We, as an India based NGO, work on behavioural, structural as well as cultural shifts through working with all stakeholders – children, teachers, parents, government and the society at large.

 Research on Corporal Punishment in India | Agrasar, 2018